 Posture is a lot more important than many people believe it to be.
 A prolonged period of poor posture can have longstanding complications, typically in the form of back and neck pain.
-For some people suffering from the effects of poor posture, a back brace may be part of a solution to their problems.
+For some people in Tucson who are suffering from the effects of poor posture, a back brace may be part of a solution to their back pain problems.

 Since any device designed to affect the spine is a serious device, you should always speak with a medical professional before deciding whether or not obtaining a back brace would be a healthy step in resolving your posture related aches and pains.

 A back brace works by doing two things – fitting snugly to your body and limiting some of your range of motion.
 You may need to get used to wearing a back brace, because most people find that it feels like an inconvenience when they’re new to wearing one.
 There’s a slight adjustment period, but almost every patient can expect a similar experience.

 Back braces used for posture aren’t constructed like orthotic back braces that patients often use while recovering from severe spinal injuries or surgical procedures.
 Those braces often contain metal components and are far more restrictive.

 Posture back braces are made of stretchy materials, such as nylon or spandex.
 Many of them are padded with a comfortable foam, rather than plastic plates or boning.
 While they are still holding you tightly, moving is not nearly as difficult as it would be with an orthotic device.

 It Helps You Develop Better Habits

 Posture back braces are made to hold the spine in better alignment.
 You can’t slouch with a back brace on – your spine needs to remain upright.
 This helps build strength in the muscles surrounding the spine, making it easier to remain upright once the posture brace is no longer needed.